 Pupil Premium is additional funding for schools which is designed to help disadvantaged pupils of all abilities perform better and thereby close the gap between them and their peers.
 Schools will receive the funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years.
 It is up to the school how they decide to spend the funding.

 In February 2018, the Government updated their written guidance regarding looked-after children in schools.
 All schools should now have a designated member of staff who will take responsibility for promoting the achievement of looked-after and post looked-after children.
-For Old Bexley CE Primary, the designated teacher is Mrs Hill, who can be contacted via email@example.com.
+For Old Bexley CE Primary, the designated teachers are Mrs Ivil and Mrs England, who can be contacted via firstname.lastname@example.org.

 The school receives £2300 per school year for looked-after children.
 This money is used to support the children, train staff, and any required therapy sessions or 1-2-1 time.
 When a looked-after child starts school, they will be assigned a key worker who will remain their contact throughout their time at Old Bexley CE Primary.
 Parents will also be offered half-termly meetings.